Frequently Asked Questions

 How does having the high school AA degree make my degree requirements unique?

 If your AA degree is from an institution in the Florida College System or a state university in Florida, your general education requirements are satisfied by the AA degree.
 If your AA degree is from a private or out-of-state institution, you may have remaining general education requirements to fulfill.
-Even though high school AA students come to FSU with 60+ credit hours already earned, they are still mapped at map term 1.
+Even though high school AA students come to FSU with 60+ credit hours already earned, they may still mapped at map term 1.
 Reach out to your academic advisor to learn more about your specific degree requirements.

 What academic policies should I be aware of as a high school AA student?